Wild God: Recording

-Longtime drummer Thomas Wydler, who retired from touring with the Bad Seeds in 2018 due to health complications, stated: "The first second I started playing on the new songs it was clear it was going to be different from Ghosteen, Skeleton Tree and Push the Sky Away.
+Longtime drummer Thomas Wydler, who retired from touring with the Bad Seeds in 2018 for health reasons, stated: "The first second I started playing on the new songs it was clear it was going to be different from Ghosteen, Skeleton Tree and Push the Sky Away.
 This is maybe the first really 'rock' record I've played on.
 Maybe we created our own gospel music or something like that, but in an abstract way."
-Bass guitarist Martyn P. Casey said, "Every album turns out different.
+Casey said, "Every album turns out different.
 Maybe Wild God is a resurgence of the Bad Seeds. [...]
 I guess the last few records have been off in some other land — they've been about Nick dealing with the awful things that have happened to him.
 But Nick always writes what he wants to write.
 There's no pandering to what's popular, even in what you might call alternative music.
 He's a singular kind of writer."

-Touring member Carly Paradis, who first joined the band on their 2022 tour, contributed whistling to "O Wow O Wow (How Wonderful She Is)", stating: "I can whistle pretty good and I do bird calls.
+Touring member Carly Paradis, who first joined the band on their 2022 tour, contributed whistling to "O Wow O Wow (How Wonderful She Is)", and said: "I can whistle pretty good and I do bird calls.
 I'm from Canada, when I'm up north at my cottage, there's a certain bird I can call, a warbler, and it'll fly to me."